 Wait.
 Above the house?

-I yelped, slamming into the roof below with a magnificent bellyflop.
+I yelped, plummeting to the roof below with a magnificent bellyflop.
 Not my most professional entrance, I’ll admit, but at least I’d only warped myself a few feet too…aaaand I was sliding down the roof.
 I shot over the side like a screaming toboggan before bouncing off the plastic trash can below and crash landing on the driveway.

 A moment later, the trash can tipped over to spill a very confused raccoon out on the driveway in front of me.
 It saw me lying face down on the pavement and hissed, warning me away from its precious garbage…until it saw what I had in my hand.
 Made of polished gray stone, the Escher Cube reflected the moonlight in a way that made the raccoon’s eyes widen greedily.